Shopping in Andaman – What And Where to Buy

 There are two renowned districts, namely, Port Blair and Havelock for Andaman Nicobar shopping.

 Port Blair, which is also the capital city tops the list of places to shop.
 Port Blair serves as an entry and exit point for the islands, thereby making it a prominent Andaman Nicobar shopping destination.
-For tourists, it is recommended to spare few hours on the last day of their trip by exploring the markets for indigenous handicrafts and bagging a few souvenirs to relish their tropical holidays at Andaman.
+For tourists, it is recommended to spare a few hours on the last day of their trip by exploring the markets for indigenous handicrafts and bagging a few souvenirs to relish their tropical holidays at Andaman.

-Havelock, now the most popular tourist spots in Andaman, has a mix of small marketplaces and beach shops to buy jewelry, sarongs, hats and umbrellas.
+Havelock, now the most popular tourist spots in Andaman, has a mix of small marketplaces and beach shops to buy jewellery, sarongs, hats and umbrellas.
 If you don’t find much time in Port Blair, Havelock has enough to offer as souvenirs.

 Often, people don’t know what and where to shop when visiting a particular tourist destination.
 Below is the list of both famous and curated shops or markets for shopping in Andaman, especially for tourists to add to their itinerary.